 What is the purpose of the Mandatory ISC?
-The purpose of the mandatory ISC is to introduce the parties to the court process and plan for resolution of the case.
+The purpose of the mandatory ISC is to introduce the parties to the court process after the finding of paternity and plan for resolution of the case.
 It is usually held with a Family Court Facilitator, but may be held with a judge or magistrate.
 The judge, magistrate or Family Court Facilitator may discuss issues in your case, set deadlines, and schedule court dates at the ISC.

-Do I have to attend the Mandatory ISC?
+Do I have to go to the Mandatory ISC?
 Yes.
-Your Notice of Initial Status Conference contains the appearance instructions and contact/login information for your assigned Facilitator.
-Failure to appear at the mandatory ISC may result in the assessment of attorney fees and/or costs against the non-appearing party, or the dismissal of your case.
-The only exceptions to attending the mandatory ISC are if: (1) both parties are represented by an attorney and the attorneys have filed a Stipulated Case Management Plan and a Certificate of Compliance with Mandatory Financial Disclosures, or (2) both parties jointly file an Affidavit for Decree Without Appearance of Parties (Form JDF 1018) with all required documents to finalize the case prior to the mandatory ISC.
-As to option (2), when both parties are not represented by counsel, the parties must contact their assigned Family Court Facilitator by email or phone before the ISC to see if they have filed all the paperwork necessary to have the ISC vacated.
-If documents are missing, incomplete, or inconsistent with other information on file, you will have to attend the Mandatory ISC.
-Please see page 6 of this Case Management Order to obtain the contact information of your assigned Family Court Facilitator.
+Failure to appear at the mandatory ISC, either in person or by telephone (if approved), may result in the assessment of attorney fees and/or costs against the non-appearing party, or the dismissal of your case.
+The only exceptions to attending the mandatory ISC are if both parties are represented by an attorney and the attorneys have filed a Stipulated Case Management Plan and a Certificate of Compliance with Mandatory Financial Disclosures.
+Please see page 7 of this Case Management Order to obtain the contact information of your assigned Family Court Facilitator.

 NOTE: Attorneys: Pursuant to Colorado Rule of Civil Procedure 16.2 all counsel and parties are required to attend the Mandatory ISC unless an exception applies under Rule 16.2 (c)(1)(C) or (D).
-When all parties are represented by counsel, attorneys are encouraged to submit a Stipulated Case Management Plan in lieu of attending the ISC.